krzemin/octopus/README.md

 #### How it's different that Cats/Scalaz validation data types?

-They main differece between Octopus and Cats/Scalaz validation types is an approach to composability of validations.
+They main difference between Octopus and Cats/Scalaz validation types is an approach to composability of validations.

 Cats/Scalaz validations are kind of disjunction types that hold successfully validated